Corporate residence in light of Covid-19

 The response taken will often be dictated by the nature of the business of the relevant company.
 It is likely to be simpler for pure holding companies and investment companies to make such changes.
 Operating companies may face more immediate challenges in the face of Covid-19 and have additional issues to face - such as whether the activities of personnel now in the UK give rise to a taxable presence (a permanent establishments) of non-UK group companies in the UK where those UK based individuals play significant roles in the negotiation and conclusion of commercial agreements.

 In the context of the UK’s statutory residence test for individuals, HMRC has issued updated guidance confirming that the Covid-19 crisis will constitute “exceptional circumstances” – allowing some periods of time spent in the UK to be ignored for the purpose of certain aspects of the test.
-The UK government has not issued any guidance on corporate residence.
+Since first drafting this note, HMRC has now issued guidance confirming its approach to corporate residence and permanent establishments during this time.
+The guidance states that HMRC is sympathetic to the circumstances, and states that a few board meetings held in the UK or decisions taken in the UK over a short period of time would not necessarily mean that a company becomes resident in the UK.
+However, HMRC is still likely to look at the facts and circumstances from a holistic perspective.

 Other jurisdictions are taking different approaches.
 The Australian Tax Office, for example, has confirmed that “if the only reason for holding board meetings in Australia or directors attending board meetings from Australia is because of impacts of Covid-19, then we will not apply compliance resources to determine if your central management and control is in Australia.”